ddc-java-15/personal-android-project-joamanny/docs/index.md

 List (using a bullet list---or ordered list, if order is relevant) the key functional aspects that will be provided by the app---i.e. tell us what the user will be able to do using the app.
 This should not simply be a re-statement of the [summary](#summary), but should instead provide a more specific articulation of the functionality and user experience.

+* The user can view and play most audio file types on their device.
+* The user can view and edit most of any metadata from the audio files on their device.
+*

 ## Persistent data

 List, in general terms and using a bullet list, what content will be stored on the Android device.
 This should include any information that users of your app would expect to be maintained (i.e. without connection to a server) across multiple sessions of use.